Andy-J-marshall/stanningley-bowls/README.md

 * `teamDays` - Suffix the league name with (A) and (B) for each team e.g. `['Saturday Leeds (A)', 'Saturday Leeds (B)']`

 Change the `days` property in `config.js` to include an extra key for the second team (suffixed with ' (b)').
 Update the `allTeamsInLeaguesSince2013` array in `config.js` to include an extra keys (second team teams need to be suffixed with ' (b)').
+Update the league names that the `playerRecords.js` component passes to teamTabs.
 Update any URLs if the Bowlsnet link has changed.
 Update `playersHelper.js` with the name of any new teams or second teams.
 Keep the old name for the first team and put the B team stats inside a null check for backwards compatibility for previous years.
 These stats need to be imported and used in `playerTeamStats.js`.
-Update `teamStats.js` to add the new team inside a `IndividualTeamStats` component for the desired day.
-Update `playerRecords.js` add the new team inside a `RecordsTableDisplay` component for the desired day.

 Consider whether to add league reports for any non-tracked leagues e.g. Barkston Ash, AireWharfe Saturday, Leeds Ladies etc.